cecid/hermes-docs/docs/source/application.rst

 Partnership for AS2
 ^^^^^^^^^^^^^^^^^^^

-If the communication protocol with your business partner’s messaging gateway is AS2, the AS2 From and AS2 To field in a partnership are used to uniquely identify a partnership.
+If the communication protocol with your business partner's messaging gateway is AS2, the AS2 From and AS2 To field in a partnership are used to uniquely identify a partnership.
 Actually, these parameters are protocol parameters in AS2 protocol and their values appear in an AS2 message header.

 A partnership for AS2 has the following properties: